sschneeberg/tierbreaker_backend/README.md

     Run `mocha` again

-4. Grab the key for your newly created bracket and comment out the POST test.
-Uncomment the edit test and add this key.
+4. Grab the id for your newly created bracket and comment out the POST test.
+Uncomment the edit test and add this id.
 5. After running, uncomment the DELETE test, add the same key and comment out the edit test.
    Change the option in the PUT vote test to "one" before running again.
 6. Comment out the delete and vote tests.
 Uncomment the tally test and add the same key as in the vote test.
 Run this final test with `mocha`.